KagenoMoheji/ActiveTabGanttLogger/README.md

 - Try implementing flushing stdin buffering.
 But it's difficury, so I want advices or pull-requests.

 ## <span id="5">In the future...</span> [▲](#0)
-- Optimize code like `Plotter.py` by commonizing to functions.
 - Implement mode remote '--observer' and '--logger'.

 ## <span id="6">License</span> [▲](#0)